thedavidmeister/xoroshiro128/README.md

 As mentioned above, if only a single long is available to seed the PRNG, the splitmix algorithm can be used to extrapolate further longs to use as a seed.
 For convenience `long->seed128` is provided convert a 64 bit seed into a 128 bit seed.
 This function is used internally when only a single long is provided.

+The authors of Xoroshiro128+ recommend against seeding the PRNG with the output of a similar PRNG.

+> "research has shown that initialization must be performed with a generator radically different in nature from the one initialized to avoid correlation on similar seeds."

+They also mention that similar PRNGs _may_ be used internally by `Math.random` in JavaScript, depending on the browser brand and version (this could change at any time):

+> Albeit superseded by xoroshiro128+, xorshift128+ is presently used in the JavaScript engines of Chrome, Firefox, Safari, Microsoft Edge.

+For this reason I recommend _against_ providing the full 128 bits directly from the native PRNG in a web browser - pass 64 bits (1 number from `Math.random`) through `long->seed128` instead (it uses splitmix64 internally to fix this problem).

 It is worth noting that converting a 64 bit seed to a 128 bit seed using `long->seed128` is a deterministic process, i.e. any given long always provides the same seed.
 This means the pool of available seeds is 64 bits, and is not magically increased to 128 bits.
 Whether this matters or not is entirely contextual, but providing 128 bit seeds will drastically increase the size of the pool of available pseudo random sequences to draw upon.

 As UUIDs represent 128 bit integers (hexadecimal), they are also supported for convenience as seed values both via. the `xoroshiro128+` function and `uuid->seed128`.
 Note that UUID generation functions leave a few bits of the UUID static to indicate the UUID version and variant.
 This means the seed pool for a given UUID generation function is both orders of magnitude larger than a single 64 bit seed, and smaller than two independant 64 bit seeds.